noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 The paper suggests that the effects of the EMFs on brain cell DNA were directly caused by interaction with the EMFs, as opposed to the result of absorption in other parts of the body.
 In addition, the paper further implies that the presence of DNA strand breaks remaining long enough after exposure to be measured may suggest that EMFs not only caused this damage, but impaired brain cells ability to repair it.

-While this paper only measured the effects of 2.45GHz

 ##### Limitations
 - While Observable damage was observed to have occurred in rat brain cells due to their exposure to 2.45Ghz EMFs, the power of waves used in this experiment and the total average-specific absorption is 1.2W/Kg.
 This is much larger than what could be emitted by consumer Wi-Fi devices, as they are limited to a transmit power of 1 Watt.
 Furthermore, only a portion of this energy will be absorbed by nearby cells.
 It is unclear what effects these lower doses could result in.
 - Another factor that limits the reliability of this study is difference in rat brain cells when compared to humans.
 While they are similar, the differences in how EMFs effect human brain cells cannot be known for certain unless further investigation is conducted.

 <div>
 <p style="font-family: Arial">